 Fellowship Requirements Questions

 What are the expectations for a BSSw Fellow?

 Beyond completing the proposed scope of work, BSSw Fellows are life-long members of the BSSw community, serving as leaders and advocates for better scientific software.
 Work performed during the period of performance should include the proper BSSw acknowledgement.
 Fellows will be asked to contribute volunteer time for activities such as BSSw Fellowship applicant reviews and helping to promote the fellowship within their network.

 Do you expect fellows to attend events or meetings?

-We encourage fellows to attend the Exascale Computing Project Annual Meeting, to be held during the week of February 3-7, 2020 in Houston, TX.
+We encourage fellows to attend the Exascale Computing Project Annual Meeting, to be held spring 2021.

 Are there restrictions on who can apply for a BSSw Fellowship?

 Applicants must be affiliated with a U.S.-based institution that is able to receive funding from the U.S. Department of Energy.
 Typically such institutions include U.S. government labs, U.S. universities, and U.S.-based corporations.
 We encourage diverse applicants at all career stages, ranging from students through early-career, mid-career, and senior professionals.